SchoolOfCode/w10d4_auth0-workshop-sim-and-wanteng/README.md

 Once you've worked through the tutorial, practice explaining (within your teams) the answers to the following questions.

 1. What purpose does the callback URL serve?

+    Ans: The first page where the user is direct to when they logged in
 2. What purpose does the logout URL serve?

+    Ans: The first page where the user is direct to when they logged out
 3. Which React API(s) does Auth0 use to provide authentication information to other components (without prop drilling)?

+    Ans: React context API, it creates global variables that can be passed around.

 (Feel free to go back to the tutorial/docs when you're explaining!)